 The world is striving to achieve a less carbon intensive future.
 There are a number of economic drivers pushing businesses and governments to adopt policies and technologies that will help reduce or eliminate carbon emissions.
-These include the business case, covered in this blog, as well as the investment and policy considerations for net zero carbon emissions, which we review in another blog.
+These include the business case, covered in this blog, as well as the investment and policy considerations for net zero carbon emissions.

 Reducing carbon emissions is an essential step in mitigating climate impact, which poses a threat to both the environment and the economy.
 Inaction could have far-reaching consequences on weather events, rising sea levels and decreased crop yields.
 These impacts would affect businesses directly, through damage to property and infrastructure, supply chain disruptions and increased costs.
 In addition, climate change, and the effort to mitigate impacts, will indirectly affect businesses through increased regulation, higher taxes and reduced consumer demand.

 Businesses have a responsibility to operate in a way that protects the environment and public health.
 Taking proactive action on climate impact can help businesses avoid risk and increase efficiency while presenting opportunities to innovate and grow.